manifoldco/ziggeo-smiledetector/README.md

 # ziggeo-smiledetector
-A Smile Detector build with Ziggeo and Manifold
+A Smile Detector built with Ziggeo and Manifold